dgwhited/guardduty-runbooks/runbooks/execution-ecs-maliciousfile.md

 **Remediation recommendations:**

 If this activity is unexpected, your container belonging to the ECS cluster may be compromised.
-For more information, see [Remediating a compromised ECS cluster](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-ecs).
+For more information, see [Remediating a potentially compromised ECS cluster](https://docs.aws.amazon.com/guardduty/latest/ug/compromised-ecs.html).